Ben Emanuel

-Benjamin Franklin Emanuel II (born June 18, 1982) is an American former professional football player who was a free safety for the Cleveland Browns of the National Football League (NFL).
+Benjamin Franklin Emanuel II (born June 18, 1982) is an American former professional football player who was a safety for the Cleveland Browns of the National Football League (NFL).
 He played college football for the UCLA Bruins.
 He attended Clear Brook High School.

 Professional career

 Emanuel was selected the Carolina Panthers in the fifth round (171st overall) in the 2005 NFL draft.
 He spent time on the practice roster before being traded to the San Francisco 49ers and dressed for 11 games, starting eight, recording 45 tackles, one sack, one interception, and three pass knockdowns.

 He signed with Washington Redskins on August 8, 2006, and was released on August 15, 2006.
 He signed with the Cleveland Browns on December 12, 2006, but did not play.
 He was released on June 26, 2007.

 On March 11, 2008, Emanuel signed as a free agent with the Calgary Stampeders.
 He did not play.